akaalias/getstreamline/README.md

 There is no hurry.
 You can type as slow or fast as you like.

+With a bit of practice, you’ll be able to hear that quiet inner voice.

 ### Learn to love your mistakes
-Streamline is a writer.
+Streamline is a writer, not an editor.

 It only moves *forward*.

-That means: When you make a mistake (like a typO), there is no DELETE key.
+So, when you make a tYpO, there is no DELETE key.

 You can’t change the typo in that moment.

 That’s intentional as it teaches you to continue moving forward regardless.

+With a little practice, you start to learn to accept those mistakes.

+You’ll start focusing on your flow instead.

-No worries, you can save your writing to markdown and give it the old editor treatment later.
+(No worries, you can save your writing to markdown and give it the old editor treatment later.)

-Just learn to accept mistakes as you make them.

 ## What you’ll miss